- Mount Arvon is the highest peak in Michigan, reaching an elevation of 1,979 feet.

 - While Mount Arvon is the highest natural peak, a mining pile at Tilden Mine ranks higher.

 - Since Mount Arvon is on private land, there aren’t hiking or camping options at the mountain.
-Nearby landmarks, however, Rock Cut and Quartzite Falls provide tourist opportunities.
+However, nearby landmarks Rock Cut and Quartzite Falls provide tourist opportunities.

 Michigan is one of the largest states in the United States, both by population and by land covered.
 Lying along the Great Lakes, and sharing a border with Canada, Michigan is home to thousands of miles of coastline.
 This midwestern state is comprised of two distinct peninsulas, separated only by the Straits of Mackinac.
 The Lower Peninsula is by far the flatter and more low-lying of the two, while the Upper Peninsula is rather mountainous.
 But, just how high is the highest point in Michigan, and where is it?